styled-components/styled-components/CONTRIBUTING.md

 It's up to you to use those superpowers or not though 😉

-If someone submits a pull request that's not perfect, and you are reviewing, it's better to think about the PR's motivation rather than the specific implementation.
+If someone submits a pull request that's not perfect, and you are reviewing it, it's better to think about the PR's motivation rather than the specific implementation.
 Having braces on the wrong line should not be a blocker.
 Though we do want to keep test coverage high, we will work with you to figure that out together.

 ### What about if you have problems that cannot be discussed in a public issue?